So now it’s time to look at the remaining topics in order to create that amazing presentation.

 If you need to slow down through nerves, write ‘Slow Down’ on your note sheets or if you have too much to present in the allotted time, actually reduce the amount that goes into the presentation, honestly, it’s unlikely people will take everything in so portray the more important elements.

 I experienced this once when at an event and the projection system didn’t immediately connect with my laptop.
 Fortunately it was down to some settings was resolved.
-Nonetheless, even though turning up 20 minutes early, it still resulted in people waiting 10 minutes before we started which kills the mood to begin with but incorporate that into the presentation, don’t highlight it and move on (remember last week’s note?).
+Nonetheless, even though turning up 20 minutes early, it still resulted in people waiting 10 minutes before we started which can kill the mood to begin with but incorporate that into the presentation, don’t highlight it and move on (remember last week’s note?).

 Make sure you put your presentation together before the event.
 Check all handouts are sorted and put into order.
 Any equipment you are using works correctly.